 The most common type of kidney stone occurs when calcium combines with oxalate in the urine.
 Inadequate calcium, fluid intake, and other conditions may contribute to their formation.

 This is another common type of kidney stone.
 Foods such as organ meats and shellfish have high concentrations of a natural chemical compound called purines.
 High purine intake leads to a higher production of monosodium urate, which, under the right conditions, may form stones in the kidneys.
 The formation of these types of stones tends to run in families.

 These stones are less common and result from upper urinary tract infections.

 These stones are rare and tend to run in families.

 Causes of kidney stones

 Possible causes of kidney stones include drinking too little water, excessive or insufficient exercising (too much or too little), obesity, and weight loss surgery.
-Eating too much fructose correlates with an increased risk of developing a kidney stone.
-Fructose can be found in table sugar and high fructose corn syrup.
+Eating too much fructose increases the risk of developing a kidney stone.
+Fructose can be found in table sugar and high-fructose corn syrup.

 Below are other causes of kidney stones:

 Low Urine Volume